Multi-subspace power method for decomposing partially symmetric tensors: Abstract

 \section{Abstract}

-We present an algorithm for decomposing low rank tensors of any symmetry type, from fully asymmetric to fully symmetric.
-It generalizes the recent subspace power method from symmetric tensors to all tensors.
-The algorithm transforms an input tensor into a tensor with orthonormal slices.
-We show that for tensors with orthonormal slices and low rank, the summands of their decomposition are in one-to-one correspondence with the partially symmetric singular vector tuples (pSVTs) with singular value one.
-We use this to show correctness of the algorithm.
-We introduce a shifted power method for computing pSVTs and establish its global convergence.
-Numerical experiments demonstrate that our decomposition algorithm achieves higher accuracy and faster runtime than existing \nolinebreak methods.
+We present an algorithm for low rank decomposition of tensors of any symmetry type, from fully asymmetric to fully symmetric.
+It recovers the decomposition one summand at a time via the higher-order power method.
+This approach is known to fail in general: there need not be a relationship between the summands of a decomposition and the (partially symmetric) singular vector tuples (pSVTs) of the tensor.
+Our approach overcomes this problem by transforming the input to a tensor with orthonormal slices, via orthogonalization of a flattening.
+The summands of the decomposition of the original tensor can be recovered from the pSVTs of this new transformed tensor.
+We introduce a shifted power method for computing pSVTs and prove its global convergence.
+Numerical experiments demonstrate that our algorithm achieves higher accuracy and faster runtime than existing methods.